attilapiros/sparkNotes/structured-streaming/checkpointing.md

 ### The sources directory

-For each source a new subdirectory is created with the source ID (a long, starting from 0, follows the order of streaming relations within the logical plan).
+For each source a new subdirectory is created with the source ID (it is a long, starting from 0, follows the ordering of sources used in the logical plan).

 Here HDFSMetadataLog is written, which functionality depends on the source.